Locations

 Plan for Growth: Include growth projections in your sizing plan, but consider licensing in phases – acquire what you need now and scale up later as needed.
 Large expansions can be timed with contract renewals or negotiations to seek better pricing tiers for bulk memory.

-Balance Performance and Cost: Work with your business stakeholders to find the right balance of performance vs. cost.
-For example, perhaps keep the last two years of data in memory and archive older records.
+Collaborate with your business stakeholders to strike the optimal balance between performance and cost.
+For example, consider keeping the last two years of data in memory and archiving older records.
 Align your data retention requirements with what you’re willing to pay for in-memory performance to satisfy IT and finance.

 Author